zdai257/EgoCap-EgoFormer/README.md

 ## Acknowledge ##

-Thank the support of the National Institute of Standards and Technology (NIST) in Pervasive, Accurate, and Reliable Location-based Services for Emergency Responders.
+We thank the support of the National Institute of Standards and Technology (NIST) in project: Pervasive, Accurate, and Reliable Location-based Services for Emergency Responders.

-Thank Professor Bongjun Choi's team of Dongseo University for helping with data validation.
+We thank Professor Bongjun Choi's team of Dongseo University for helping with data validation.